us-amlr/cs-phoc/readme-data.md

 # Cape Shirreff Combined Phocid Census Data

-Notes about combined Cape Shirreff phocid census data ([phocids_cs_combined.csv](cs_combined_data/phocids_cs_combined.csv)) from the [INACH](https://www.inach.cl/inach/) and [US AMLR](https://www.fisheries.noaa.gov/about/antarctic-ecosystem-research-division-southwest-fisheries-science-center) programs.
+This document details the creation of the combined Cape Shirreff phocid census dataset ([phocids_cs_combined.csv](cs_combined_data/phocids_cs_combined.csv)) using data from the [INACH](https://www.inach.cl/inach/) and [US AMLR](https://www.fisheries.noaa.gov/about/antarctic-ecosystem-research-division-southwest-fisheries-science-center) programs.
 The INACH data span 1997/98 - 2006/07, and the US AMLR data span 2009/10 - present.
 Phocid census surveys for Cape Shirreff were not recorded during the 2007/08 and 2008/09 seasons.

-The INACH data were exctracted from historical INACH records by Renato Borras.
-These data include records with explicit 0s for when a beach was surveyed and no phocids (of a certain species) were observed.
-The US AMLR data were extracted from the program's Pinnipeds database.
-The combined data files were generated from the INACH and US AMLR datasets using [phocid_census_combine.R](phocid_census_combine.R).
+The INACH data were extracted from historical INACH records by Renato Borras, and concatenated together using the [phocid_census_inach.R](phocid_census_inach.R) script.
+The US AMLR data were extracted from the AMLR program's Pinnipeds database using the [phocid_census_amlr_export.R](phocid_census_amlr_export.R) script.
+The combined data files were generated from the INACH and US AMLR datasets using the [phocid_census_combine.R](phocid_census_combine.R) script.

 ## TODO

+Confirm/ok assumptions/decisions that Sam made while combining the data:
+* Aggregated all records up to 'full beach' level (i.e., location_group in AMLR data).
+This loses some granularity, but standardizes location names in the data
+	* For instance: E/C/W/S records were aggregated to primary beach
+* Removed census_id and observer columns from the final combined output CSV

 General
-* Add (or move?) research_program to the header table?
+* Should we add (or more likely move?) research_program to the header table, since there was never an instance where a header record spans data records from both programs?
+Sam votes yes.
+* Should I change 'present' (e.g., 2009/10 to present) to '2021/22 season'?

 INACH
 * 2005/06: only a single entry for all of Cape Shirreff.
 Notes say "There was no per beach countings in the documents.
 Only total of the whole cape not including San Telmo".
-What beaches does this include?
+What beaches can we assume that these surveys include?
 * Map Paso Ancho records to Media Luna?
 This is what happens in US AMLR data (via location_group).
 * Remove records from 1 Feb, 8 Feb, and 16 Feb 2007 based on "I would not trust this week" notes?
 * Confirm assumption that San Telmo was never surveyed in INACH data

 US AMLR
-* Make US AMLR data explicit in terms of 0s
-	* Need to confirm it's ok to aggregate up to location groups
-	* Need to confirm method used to fill in time values for 'explicit 0' records
 * Notes about the glacier: what is the south end of Media Luna, by season?
 	* Only 3 records have notes about surveying to the glacier
 	* Sam remembers we normally surveyed this in 2016/17